-In-Peron Policies: To protect yourself and others, if you are feeling sick, please do not come to class in person.
-Students are expected to comply with all aspects of USC's COVID-19 policy, including complying with Trojan Check, masking when required, and not eating in class.
+In-Person Policies: To protect yourself and others, if you are feeling sick, please do not come to class in person.
+Students are expected to comply with all aspects of USC's COVID-19 policy, including masking when required and not eating in class.
 Failure to comply may result in removal from the class and referral to Student Judicial Affairs and Community Standards.
 For updates and information: https://coronavirus.usc.edu